penseipublicidade/website/docs/controls/datatable.md

 ### `divider_thickness`

 The width of the divider that appears between `TableRow`s.
 Must be greater than or equal to zero.

-This value defaults to 1.0.
+Defaults to 1.0.

 ### `gradient`